vassovass/Liquor-Licence-Site-v2/content/service-pages/event-liquor-licence.md

 Planning a wedding, festival, corporate event, or special occasion where alcohol will be served?
 You need an event liquor licence under Section 48(4) of the South African Liquor Act.

+Our team specialises in securing **event liquor licenses in Cape Town** for Sea Point rooftops, Camps Bay villas, Constantia wine estates, Stellenbosch festivals, and corporate launches in the CBD.

 Whether it's a wedding reception, music festival, charity gala, sports event, or corporate function, **Beverly Jeursen** ensures your event liquor licence is approved quickly and legally, so your celebration goes off without a hitch.

-With 20+ years of experience, we handle event licences for occasions of all sizes across South Africa.
+With 20+ years of experience, we handle event licences for occasions of all sizes across South Africa, with a primary focus on Cape Town and the wider Western Cape.

+Need refrigerated storage or longer trading?
+We often pair event filings with [Temporary Liquor Licences in Cape Town](/services/temporary-liquor-licence) for multi-week festivals and guide venue owners toward the [New Liquor Licence Application in Cape Town](/services/new-liquor-licence-application) once they decide to host events all year.

 ---

 ## What is an Event Liquor Licence?

 ### Heading (H2)
-**Understanding Section 48(4) Event Licences**
+**Understanding Section 48(4) Event Licences in Cape Town**

 An event liquor licence is a **special temporary licence** that allows you to sell or serve alcohol at a specific event for a short duration (typically 1-7 days).